This is an upgraded version of the Elevator simulator project that was implemented a while ago. To read more about that, click here

 Notice that in Figure 1, when the simulator is in Local mode, we can use all image pushbuttons to control the Simulator in Manual mode actually.
 From left to right, by touching each button, we can perform any of the following functions:

-Button 1, places simulator in either Remote or Local mode.
+Button 1, places the simulator in either Remote or Local mode.

 In Remote mode, all input signals must be provided from the second Master PLC.